Scorpion (Mortal Kombat): Film and television

-Hiroyuki Sanada portrays Scorpion in Mortal Kombat (2021).

 Hanzo Hasashi / Scorpion makes minor appearances in Mortal Kombat (1995) and Mortal Kombat Annihilation (1997), portrayed by Chris Casamassa in the former and J. J. Perry in the latter.
 This version works for Shang Tsung.
 Additionally, Scorpion makes a non-speaking appearance in the prequel, Mortal Kombat: The Journey Begins.
 In the 1995 film, Shang tsung implies that both he and Sub-Zero are under his control, and not fighting of their own free will.
 Scorpion is defeated by Johnny Cage in the film, though his status as an undead revenant leaves his ultimate fate ambiguous.

 Hanzo Hasashi / Scorpion appears in the Mortal Kombat: Defenders of the Realm episode "Sting of the Scorpion".
 This version is an independent entity who wields a length of chain tipped with a snake-like head.

-An original, unidentified incarnation of Scorpion appears in the Mortal Kombat: Conquest episode "The Serpent and the Ice", portrayed again by Chris Casamassa.
+An original incarnation of Scorpion appears in the Mortal Kombat: Conquest episode "The Serpent and the Ice", portrayed again by Chris Casamassa.
 This version comes from the Great Kung Lao's time period and was in a relationship with a woman named Peron.
 Additionally, he displays a rivalry with his time's Sub-Zero, which stems from Peron killing the latter's sister, leading to Sub-Zero killing Peron in turn.

 Hanzo Hasashi appears in Mortal Kombat: Rebirth, portrayed by Ian Anthony Dale.
 This version is a voluntary prisoner of the Deacon City Police Department.